CIDO-ontology/WCO/README.md

 ## Submissions:
 We welcome submissions of abstracts of 300 words or less for oral presentations and tool demos.
 Images can be included, but limit the whole submission to one page.
-(note: We will set up an Easychair for the submission.)

 ## Organizers:

-Workshop Co-organizers:
+**Workshop Co-organizers:**
-Asiyah Yu Lin (FDA), linikujp@gmail.com
+- Asiyah Yu Lin (FDA)
+- Bill Duncan (Lawrence Berkeley National Laboratory)
+- Sivaram Arabandi (Ontopro)
-Sivaram Arabandi (Ontopro), sivaram.arabandi@gmail.com Bill Duncan (‎Lawrence Berkeley National Laboratory), wdduncan@gmail.com Yongqun “Oliver” He (University of Michigan Medical School), yongqunh@med.umich.edu
+- Yongqun “Oliver” He (University of Michigan Medical School)

-CTSOG Co-chairs:
+**CTSOG Co-chairs:**
-Bill Hogan (University of Florida College of Medicine, Gainesville, FL), hoganwr@ufl.edu Barry Smith (University at Buffalo, Buffalo, NY), phismith@buffalo.edu
+- Bill Hogan (University of Florida College of Medicine, Gainesville, FL)
+- Barry Smith (University at Buffalo, Buffalo, NY)

 ## Sponsors:
-??
-Ask MICHR (i.e., UMich CTSA) to sponsor, and possibly other UMIch… → We can ask them … This is an official conference., and some technical support (in case something is wrong, somebody will be there to quickly fix).
+- [CTSOG](http://ncorwiki.buffalo.edu/index.php/Clinical_and_Translational_Science_Ontology_Group): Clinical and Translational Science Ontology Group.
+- [MICHR](https://michr.umich.edu/): Michigan Institute for Clinical & Health Research (CTSA at Michigan).

 ## Schedule:
 To be finalized